BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 * Powershell Core 7 or higher
 * Java Development Kit or runtime.
 Must be either Java 1.8 or Javaa 11

-### Jenkins Service account and password
+### Jenkins Service accounts and password

+#### Jenkins Controller service account

-The computer running Jenkins will need a local user (service account) under whihc the jenkins service will run.
+The machine running the Jenkins Controller needs a local user (service account) under which the Jenkins Controller service will run. run `lusrmgr. msc`

 I chose `JenkinsServiceAcct` and password `Notsecret`.
+ToDo: implement Secrets file for recording the JenkinsServiceAccount password for each machine running Jenkins

+Create the new user via `Computer Management->Local Users And Groups->Users->New User`

-ToDo: implement Secrets file for recording the JenkinsServiceAccount password for each machine running Jenkins next the user must be granted the `logon as a service` right. use gpedit.msc, drill down on ` Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsServiceAcct` to the existing list of users
+The `JenkinsServiceAcct` must be granted the `logon as a service` right. use `gpedit.msc`, drill down on ` Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsServiceAcct` to the existing list of users

+#### Jenkins Controller service account

+Every machine in the cluster that runs a Jenkins build agent needs a local user (service account) under which the Jenkins Agent service will run.

+I chose `JenkinsAgentSrvAcct` and password `NotSecret`.
+ToDo: implement Secrets file for recording the JenkinsServiceAccount password for each machine running Jenkins

+Create the new user via `Computer Management->Local Users And Groups->Users->New User`

+The `JenkinsAgentSrvAcct` must be granted the `logon as a service` right.
+Run `gpedit.msc`, drill down on `Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Log on as a service` and add the `JenkinsServiceAcct` to the existing list of users

+### Subdirectories to be created

+#### Controller Subdirectories

+The Controller service will create a subdirectory called `Jenkins` under the path `$env:AppDataLocal`  for the Controller Service account, e.g. `C:\Users\JenkinsServiceAcct\AppData\Local\Jenkins`

+#### Agent Subdirectories

+The Agent service will create a subdirectory called `Jenkins` under the path `$env:AppDataLocal`  for the Agent Service account, e.g. `C:\Users\JenkinsAgentSrvAcct\AppData\Local\Jenkins`
+Create C:\JenkinsAgentNode

+### Nodes

 ## Download Jenkins